mykaala/IE2-Triangle/README.md

 Template code for the In-Class Exercise 2 on Unit Testing, an exercise that focuses on unit testing and test effectiveness, using code coverage and mutation analysis.

-NOTE) In the following, we will be using the python 3 commands.
-You may instead need to use the python commands.
+NOTE: In the following, we will be using the python 3 commands.

 # Installation
 We advise you to create a virtual enviroment (python venv, conda) to install the packages.